OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteHecDss/WriteHecDss.md

 ## Overview ##

-**The `WriteHecDSS` command is disabled for TSTool 14.0.0 and newer because TSTool needs to be updated to use 64-bit HEC-DSS software libraries.**

 The `WriteHecDss` command writes time series to a HEC-DSS file.
 See the [HEC-DSS Input Type Appendix](../../datastore-ref/HEC-DSS/HEC-DSS.md) for information about how time series properties are output to HEC-DSS files.
 Current limitations of the command are:

 *   Irregular time series are not supported – the focus of initial development has been regular interval time series.
 *   24-hour time series in TSTool cannot be written to HEC-DSS because HEC-DSS only supports 1DAY interval.
     Therefore, the time series must be converted to a daily time series before writing.
     An option to convert 24-hour values to 1DAY may be added to this command in the future.
 *   HEC-DSS uses times through 2400.
 TSTool will convert this to 0000 of the next day.
     Year, month, and day data are not impacted.
 The internal TSTool values will be converted to hour 2400 when writing.
     Therefore, reading from a HEC-DSS file and then writing should result in no change in data.
 *   Time series that are written overwrite existing time series, but only for the period that is written.
     Therefore, previously written values may remain, even if not appropriate.
     A future enhancement will allow the option of removing the old data before writing new data.
     The work-around is to write a period that is sufficiently long to guarantee that old data values do not remain in the file, or clear the file out with another tool such as DSSUTL before writing.
 *   Currently the connections to the HEC-DSS file may remain open after the write, in order to minimize performance degradation for multiple write commands.
     However, this will lock the HEC-DSS file so that other commands or programs cannot perform file manipulation, such as removing the file.
     The connections will automatically time out after several minutes.
     A future enhancement will ensure that the file connections can be closed.
 See the Close command parameter.

 The A-F parts of the HEC-DSS time series pathname by default are taken from the time series properties, as follows: